Axway/api-builder-docs/content/en/docs/Developer_Guide/Credentials/Managing_Credentials.md

 ---
-title: Managing Credentials
+title: Managing credentials
 linkTitle: Managing credentials
 description: ADD A DESCRIPTION
 weight: 30
-date: 2021-05-17
+date: 2021-06-22
 ---

 Credentials are used to grant your {{% variables/apibuilder_prod_name %}} service authorization to connect to another service.
 On the **Credentials** tab, you will see a card view listing of all the currently configured credentials.